AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/linuxdeploy.rst

 Embedding an AppStream file
 ---------------------------

 To embed an AppStream file in your AppDir (and by extension your AppImage), you have to pass it to linuxdeploy via the ``appstream-file`` parameter.
-For more information on AppStream files, see :ref:`ref-appstream`.
+For more information on AppStream files, see :ref:`appstream`.

 Iterative workflow